Cycling: Pinot tames rivals again as Yates takes stage win

 No Frenchman has won the Tour de France since Bernard Hinault claimed the last of his five titles in 1985.

-Pinot, after some great work from team mates David Gaudu and Sebastien Reichenbach had put some rivals in the red, made his move seven kilometres from the top.
+Pinot, after some great work from team mates David Gaudu and Sebastien Reichenbach had put some rivals in the red, made his move seven kilometers from the top.

-Thomas and Kruijswijk were dropped as Bernal crushed the pedals to join the Frenchman, taking Alaphilippe and German Emmanuel Buchmann in his slipstream.
+Thomas and Kruijswijk were dropped as Bernal crushed the pedals to join the Frenchman, taking Alaphilippe and German Emanuel Buchmann in his slipstream.

 But another burst from Pinot was fatal to Alaphilippe before Bernal and Buchmann eventually also lost the Frenchman’s wheel.

-Yates’s advantage was, however, comfortable enough for the Mitchelton-Scott rider to take his second stage win this year.
+Yates’s advantage was, however, comfortable enough for the Mitchelton-Scott rider to grab another stage win.

 Thomas saved his second place in the general classification with a late acceleration to finish 1:22 behind Yates and 51 seconds adrift of Bernal.